How to Scrape Dynamic Websites with Python (and Avoid Getting Blocked)

 A static web page sends all its content in the HTML response.
 You extract data, parse it, and that’s all.
 Scraping static websites is relatively fast and easy.

-Scraping dynamic web pages, on the other hand, are more difficult since they change after the initial load.
+Scraping dynamic web pages is more difficult since they change after the initial load.
 They rely on JavaScript to render new dynamic content, load new dynamic elements, or trigger user interactions.
 As a result, you need special tools to render JavaScript and mimic those interactions.

-Static websites are easy to scrape and have light network traffic, but they’re limited to pages without heavy interactivity.
+Static websites are easy to scrape and have low bandwidth requirements, but they’re limited to pages with little interactivity.

 Dynamic web pages might contain more valuable information that you need, but they’re also more difficult to scrape.